wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-unix.md

 When creating a Linux-based HDInsight cluster, you must provide the public key created previously.
 From Linux, Unix, or OS X clients, there are two ways to create an HDInsight cluster:

-* **Azure Management Portal** - Uses a web-based portal to create the cluster.
+* **Azure Portal** - Uses a web-based portal to create the cluster.

 * **Azure CLI for Mac, Linux and Windows** - Uses command-line commands to create the cluster.

 Each of these methods will require either a password or a public key.
-For complete information on creating a Linux-based HDInsight cluster, see [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-clusters-v1).
+For complete information on creating a Linux-based HDInsight cluster, see [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-clusters-v1/).

-###Azure Management Portal
+###Azure Portal

-When using the [Azure Management Portal][preview-portal] to create a Linux-based HDInsight cluster, you must enter an **SSH USER NAME**, and select to enter a **PASSWORD** or **SSH PUBLIC KEY**.
+When using the [Azure Portal][preview-portal] to create a Linux-based HDInsight cluster, you must enter an **SSH USER NAME**, and select to enter a **PASSWORD** or **SSH PUBLIC KEY**.

 If you select **SSH PUBLIC KEY**, you can either paste the public key (contained in the file with the **.pub** extension) into the __SSH PublicKey__ field, or select __Select a file__ to browse and select the public key file.